rkudela/ifcb-test/Individual-ROI-view.md

 1. Individual ROI selected from the mosaic
-2. Link to individual ROI only (5-7)
+2. Link to individual ROI only (displayed on the right)
 3. Blob view.
 4. Outline view.
 5. To previous or next ROI in the sample bin